This article contains affiliate links. If you make a purchase, we may earn a commission.

 Without motivation in life, it’s hard to strive for success and achieve internal happiness.
 How can you pass your exam if you aren’t motivated to study?
 And how can you be happy if you’re spending all your time on external motives (pleasing those around you to receive praise or success) instead of internal motives (focusing on a goal for personal happiness)?

-As psychologist Tal Ben-Shahar, PhD, explains in his book Happier, happiness is the ‘highest on the hierarchy of goals, the end toward which all other ends lead…’.
+As psychologist Tal Ben-Shahar, PhD, explains in his book Happier (paid link), happiness is the ‘highest on the hierarchy of goals, the end toward which all other ends lead…’.

 So, to help you reach your goal of self-love and satisfaction, we’ve listed the reasons why motivation is vital for success, and how you can achieve eternal happiness.